Childbirth Classes and Information:

 Is your class like a Lamaze class where you teach different breathing techniques?

-Lamaze and Bradley are particular methods of childbirth education, but are not specifically what I teach.
-Elements of both styles are present in my class, however.
-My approach is more of a "balanced blend" where the focus is on the birth process and all that comes with it, from the physiological to the emotional.
+Lamaze and Bradley are particular methods of childbirth education and their philosophies are included in what I teach.
+My approach is more of a "balanced blend" where the focus is on the birth process and all that comes with it, from the physiological to the emotional, not so much a particular technique.

 How are your classes different from the ones taught at my local hospital?

-Hospital classes are typically more crowded and consequently cover less information.
-Sometimes they are required to follow the protocols dictated by the hospital itself, so you may not be getting the entire unbiased picture.
-You have rights as a patient and consumer; in my class I help you recognize what is within your rights to request concerning your birth.
-I will also teach you how to discuss these topics with your practitioner (or hospital staff) in a productive and respectful manner.
+Hospital classes sometimes follow the protocols dictated by the hospital itself, so you may not be getting the entire unbiased picture.
+You have rights as a patient and consumer; in my class I help you understand what it means to advocate for your care in a productive and respectful manner.

 I'm pregnant with my second child and feel like I might need a refresher course, should I take your class?